CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-10.md

 >**Note**: Before proceeding with the exercise, make sure you have installed Python and pip packages.

 >**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

+## Lab objectives

+You will be able to complete the following exercises:

+- Prerequisites and Injecting the Required Dataset into Your Environment
+- Auto_Completion of Code with Different Experiments
+- Mathematical and Machine Learning with Different Examples
+- Data Visualization and Data Transformation
+- Training the sample model

 ### Task 1: Prerequisites and Injecting the Required Dataset into Your Environment